sassoftware/quickstart-sas-viya-gcp/README.md

 \<Content under construction\>

-*  Verify that you can log into SAS VIya from the load balancer IP address.
+*  Verify that you can log into SAS Viya from the load balancer IP address.

 \<Content under construction\>